Xilinx/Vitis_Libraries/docs/using-the-vitis-vision-library.rst

 Changing the Hardware Kernel Configuration
 ------------------------------------------

+   To modify the configuration of any function, update the following file:

-   Update the <path to vitis vision git folder>/vision/L1/examples/<function>/build/xf_config_params.h file.
+   <path to vitis vision git folder>/vision/L1/examples/<function>/build/xf_config_params.h .

 Using the Vitis vision Library Functions on Hardware